top of page

 Financial Split

-As an events partner, you will receive 50% of the profits from items sold for resale and all wires/cables recycled.
+As an events partner, you will receive 50% of the proceeds from items sold for resale.

 Any metal and electronics scrap that we transport usually barely covers the costs, if at all.
 We keep that to offset tolls, fuel, van rental.